DavidHe1127/new-product-infra/README.md

-# new-product-infra
+# David He's New Product
-It contains infra to host the website of David's new product.
+It contains a website and its infra to display David's new product.
+Please visit the website at https://d33r46kxfnjkg2.cloudfront.net/.

 ## Pre-requisites